NascHQ/termtools/README.md

 - italic: Tries to set the text as italic (not all terminals support it)
 - underline: Underlines the text
 - dim: Sets the text as dim
+- separator: By default, will be the decorator you set as separator.
+If false, no separator will be used for that part.
+Can be used to customize the separator of one specific part of PS1

   > Values for both `color` and `bgColor` accept the colors from [chalk](https://github.com/chalk/chalk).
 You can also use _RGB_ colors starting with "#", for example `#f00`.
 But keep in mind that some hex values are not supported in some terminals.